 Academically or intellectually gifted (AIG) students perform or show the potential to perform at substantially high levels of accomplishment when compared with others of their age, experiences or environment.
 Academically or intellectually gifted students exhibit high performance capability in intellectual areas, specific academic fields, or in both the intellectual areas and specific academic fields.
 Academically or intellectually gifted students require differentiated educational services beyond those ordinarily provided by the regular educational program.
 Outstanding abilities are present in students from all cultural groups, across all economic strata, and in all areas of human endeavor.

 Screening, Identification, and Placement

 Each AIG identification and placement decision is made on a case by case basis according to individual student assessment results.
-Students who are identified as AIG may remain eligible for AIG services throughout his/her OCS school career, with no reassessment necessary.
-If a student is identified in one area (Reading or Math) and EOG test scores and/or other evidence shows need for identification in the area in which the student is not yet identified, additional testing may occur in an attempt to add this additional area of AIG identification.
+If a student meets the OCS criteria for identification and placement, a DEP (Differentiated Education Plan) will be developed for the student in conjunction with the student’s teacher and the AIG Specialist and written parental consent for services will be secured.
+The DEP recommendations, service options, and learning environments will be reviewed annually with the parent/guardian.
+A student who is identified as AIG may remain eligible for AIG services throughout his/her OCS school career, with no reassessment necessary.
+If a student is identified in one area (Reading, Math or Nonverbal) and EOG test scores and/or other evidence shows a need for identification in the area in which the student is not yet identified, additional testing may occur in an attempt to add this additional area of AIG identification.

-- New Students to the Onslow County Schools System Identified as Academically Gifted
+New Students to the Onslow County Schools System Identified as Academically Gifted

 A student new to OCS, who was identified and served in a gifted program prior to his/her enrollment in the Onslow County School System, will be considered for immediate AIG placement and/or additional screening.
 The AIG Specialist will examine the transfer student's records and the documentation used to place the student in the gifted program in his/her previous school.
 If the documentation is such that the student would have also met the OCS AIG eligibility criteria at the time of placement, then the AIG Specialist will honor the student's AIG eligibility and determine the appropriate service option to best meet the student's needs according to his/her academic profile.